DennisD2/tomorrow/src/morrow/sa9054-info.md

 ```

 ## Approach
 I started with three empty `clean room` files for the three libs (pnp.c, sa.c and visa.c).
-From an example C source code I found in the documentation, some most important function can be seen:
+From an [example C source code](main.c) I found in the documentation, some important function can be seen:

 ```
 mr90xx_init() to initialize the VISA communication, the hardware and the libs.